mfournial/wacc-compiler/README.md

 ## Communication

-We decided to use a variaty of tools for communication and sharing code, our main channel was Slack, to which we added hooks from Gitlab to notify about pipeline issues, pushed to master etc. A Slack bot was added to easily create issue right into Slack, tracked by gitlab.
+We decided to use a variety of tools for communication and sharing code; our main channel was Slack, to which we added hooks from Gitlab to notify about pipeline issues, pushes to master etc. A Slack bot was added to easily create issues right into Slack, tracked by gitlab.

-## Miscelaneous
+## Miscellaneous

 ### Style guide

 You can find the style guide used for the project in [`STYLE.md`](https://gitlab.doc.ic.ac.uk/waskell/compiler/blob/master/STYLE.md).
-As expected, writting a styleguide for Haskell is very difficult as sometimes GHC's behavior is unpredicatable and varies depending of the position in the file.
-The ultimate judge shouldn't be this styleguide but the programmer that only take it as a coherence guideline.
+As expected, writting a styleguide for Haskell is very difficult as sometimes GHC's behavior is unpredicatable and varies depending on the position in the file.
+The ultimate judge shouldn't be this styleguide, the programmer should only take it as a coherence *guideline*.

 ### BNF Converter generator file

 This tool was used to get us started quickly on semantic analysis and have an ADT to use.
-It was decided to clutter the tree with as many informations as possible and cherry picking in the analysis.
+However, it cluttered the tree with too much information, and was cherry picking in the analysis.
-The file is available [here](https://www.gitlab.doc.ic.ac.uk/waskell/compiler/blob/master/STYLE.md) for legacy purposes.
-Starting quickly enabled us to share the workload.
-Each team could work on implementing the semantic analysis and improving the parser separatly.
+(The file is available [here](https://www.gitlab.doc.ic.ac.uk/waskell/compiler/blob/master/STYLE.md) for legacy purposes.)
+Starting quickly enabled us to share the workload; each team could work on implementing the semantic analysis and improving the parser separatly.
 The merge was made on the weekend of the 4th of November.